pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 ## Arduino Sketch

 The VFO and BFO project cen be easily modified to adapt it better to your needs.
-The main feature of the Sketch is the table band.
+The main feature of the Sketch is the table of band.
 You can modify the amount of bands and ranges.
 The band information is shown below.

 - __Band name__ - Band name that will show on display;
 - __Initial Freq.__ -  Lowest band frequency (1/100 Hz);
 - __Final Freq.__ - highest frequency band (1/100 Hz);
+- __Last Freq.__ - Store the current frequency.
+Useful when the user switches the band and get back to it later (it starts with minFreq value);
-- __offset__ - Shows on the display the frequency of the station and makes the signal generator to oscillate considering the IF (1/100 Hz);
+- __offset__ - Consider an IF offset.
+The VFO shows on the display the real frequency of the station and makes the signal generator to oscillate considering the IF used by the radio design (1/100 Hz);
 - __Freq Unit__ - Frequency unit that will be show on the display for the current band;
 - __Divider__ - Divider used to reduce the number of digits in the display;
 - __decimals__ - number of decimal places after the comma;